» How to get people to believe you

 Hidden palms certainly don’t make things more believable even when they are true.

 This, of course, may not apply in certain situations, but the more intense the situation and the more critical the issue at hand, the more likely it is that the person is lying or holding back some vital information.

 Another important thing to know is that many women prefer to look busy when lying.

 They will either compulsively clean and rearrange things or constantly try to talk about unrelated subjects to distract you.

 Palms up, palms down

-But if one person’s palm faces upward, it might be perceived as a symbolic surrender where that person accepts other person’s superiority and dominance.
+But if one person’s palm faces upward, it might be perceived as a symbolic surrender and that that person accepts the other person’s superiority and dominance.

-A lot more can be said about handshake styles, but if you want to give a good and friendly handshake, make sure that both hands stay in a vertical position and apply no more pressure than the other person.
+Summing up, if you want to give a friendly handshake, make sure that both hands stay in a vertical position and apply no more pressure than the other person.

 Rubbing the hands together

 In most cultures, rubbing the hands together would mean excitement and anticipation of something good to happen.